-An after lunch trip up the King River Valley will provide a welcome billabong swim, barramundi fishing and afternoon, early evening shots over the billabong and the escarpment.
+A trip down the valley for a billabong swim, barramundi fishing and afternoon or early evening shots over the billabong and the escarpment.

-Lastly, if enough guests are keen, we could arrange for an early morning chopper flight (30 mins) from Digger's, giving you the chance the view the aerial perspective of the Cockburn Ranges and tidal creeks.
+If enough guests are interested, we could arrange for an early morning chopper flight (30 mins, approximately $400pp) from Digger's, giving you an aerial perspective of the Cockburn Ranges and El Questro gorges.
 The side doors can be taken out for photography.
-Let me know on booking as these flights going ahead usually depend on getting the numbers.
+Let me know on booking as these flights going ahead depend on us getting the numbers.

 We’ll pick you up mid morning from Kununurra Airport or from your Kununurra accommodation.
 You'll have a few minutes to buy last minute items before a café lunch and a 2 hour drive to our base for the week - the remote Kimberley cattle station, Digger’s Rest.

-At the station we’ll get you settled in your Bush Hut or Bunkhouse room, show you around and meet the owners, Rod and Alida over dinner.
-Later our tutor Bewley will outline the plan for the week.
+At the station we’ll get you settled in your Bush Hut or Bunkhouse room, show you around and meet the owners, Rod and Alida and your tutor Bewley.

-Take an optional tour of the property in a bull buggy - great fun and good to capture on the Go Pro if you have one.
+Enjoy a hot cooked breakfast, cereals and fresh fruit.
 Spend the mid morning photographing characters and mustering preparations around the homestead and cattle yards.
 If the middle of the day is hot we can use the bush studio to boost our editing skills.
 Lunches are usually cold meats, fresh salads, homemade pizzas, wraps and the like.

-After lunch we photograph the wildlife along a creek line and wetland continuing on to the “sunset spot” for complimentary champagne and a Kimberley sunset.
+Later on we'll head out to the “sunset spot” for complimentary champagne and a Kimberley sunset.
 On the way you’ll see locations where Hugh and Nicole filmed a number of scenes for ‘Australia’.
-Then it's back to the station for dinner and music around the fire.
+Then it's back to the station for dinner by the fire.

-We head out early to photograph a massive boab tree in the early light.
+We head out early for a session capturing the light.
 Spend the mid morning editing, keep shooting in the "machinery graveyard" or photograph the action around the horse and cattle yards.

-After lunch we head out to our private overnight campsite.
-Explore the location - a billabong against a backdrop of ancient cliffs reflected in the water.
+After lunch we set out for a billabong session or swim and fish against a backdrop of ancient cliffs reflected in the water.
 Experiment with night photography, light painting or time lapse under a canvas of stars.
-Spot a crocodile by torchlight and share music and tall tales around the fire.
+Spot a crocodile by torchlight.

 Prep your favourite 5 images for an evening exhibit on the big screen when we celebrate our final evening in Kimberley style with champagne and canapés followed by a singalong around the fire.